 Arctic recently a new lineup of Liquid Freezer II coolers, including the handsome 280mm Liquid Freezer II 280 that we’re looking at here.
 For the line, the company has developed its own pump design, choosing not to rely on an OEM (such as Asetek or CoolIt) as a product base to rebrand their solution, as many other companies have done.
+And the results are impressive, making the Arctic Liquid Freezer II one of the best CPU coolers you can buy.

 |Thickness||1.50" / 38.1mm (2.75" / 69.9mm w/fans)|